chef-cookbooks/chef-server/README.md

 ### addons

 Chef addons are premium features that can be installed on the Chef Server with the [appropriate license](https://www.chef.io/chef/#plans-and-pricing).
-If there are < 25 nodes managed, or a paid subscription license, addons can be installed.
+If there are under 25 nodes managed, or a paid subscription license, addons can be installed.

 This recipe iterates through the `node['chef-server']['addons']` attribute and installs and reconfigures all the packages listed.
+Note: When multipel add-ons are installed, and one of them has version locked, either lock versions of all packages (best practice) or set it to nil or :latest
+Example:
+default['chef-server']['addons'] = {'chef-manage' => '2.5.0', reporting: nil}

 ## Install Methods